 2. Keep a Copy of Everything

-Speaking of that extra documentation, keep a copy of everything.
+Speaking of that extra documentation, keep a copy of absolutely everything.
 Don’t throw anything out!
 You never know when a certain paper might be requested again, even if it’s already in your file.
-Or you might not even realize that that little stub of paper actually contains an important reference number or a website you need to go to.
+Or you might not even realize that that little stub of paper actually contains an important reference number or a website you need to access.
 (This is an actual reference to the paper that accompanied my long-stay visa for France 😅)

 For in-person administrative appointments in France, I bring an original copy and a photocopy.
 When possible, I try to get them to keep the copy so that I can hang on to that beautiful original.
 This doesn’t always work out, but in any case, a photocopy is better than no record of a document.

 To stay organized, I keep my most important documents in an accordion file folder, like this one.
 Many documents, such as identification cards, proof of residence, and marriage certificates are used for multiple formalities.
 It’s easy enough to keep these at hand.
 Have a system in place for keeping your hardcopies in order.
 I keep hardcopy documents organized by the current administrative task I’m handling.
 When I finish with one process, I remove the specific items and file them away, while keeping general items handy for the next process.